 This unique piece of gold jewelry made its first appearance in Miami’s season opener against Bethune-Cookman Sept.
 2, and since then has gone viral, being featured on ESPN and Fox Sports.
-It’s used as a motivational tactic to pump up the team and fans when the Canes make a big play on defense.
+It’s used as a motivational tactic to pump up the team and fans when the Hurricanes make a big play on defense.

 The Canes started the trend this season.
-First, a defensive player recovers a turnover, such as a fumble or an interception.
+First, a defensive player forces a turnover, such as a fumble or an interception.
 Then, as he comes off the field, one member of the coaching staff excitedly awards him the chain.
 The player gets to flaunt it on the sideline for the following possession.

 The players love it – it sends the team into an all-out celebration.

 The fans love it too – the Turnover Chain has received so much nationwide attention that Adidas made T-shirts featuring the chain.